Linear mixed models with endogenous covariates: modeling sequential treatment effects with application to a mobile

 \section{Acknowledgements}

 Research presented in this paper was supported by the National Heart, Lung and Blood Institute under award number R01HL125440; the National Institute on Alcohol Abuse and Alcoholism under award number R01AA023187; the National Institute on Drug Abuse under award number P50DA039838; and the National Institute of Biomedical Imaging and Bioengineering under award number U54EB020404.
-Tianchen Qian would like to thank Peng Liao and Walter Dempsey for helpful suggestions.
+The authors would like to thank Peng Liao, Walter Dempsey, two reviewers, and the associate editor for helpful suggestions.